louislelay/semantic_sensor_fusion/README.md

 ## Code

-The robot operates using ROS1 Noetic.
+The robot operates using ROS1 Kinetic.
 To facilitate its use on any computer, we have created a Docker environment.
 This repository contains scripts for installing and running the Docker environment for both simulation and development purposes.

-The Docker image is based on the OSRF ROS-Desktop-Full Noetic environment, which utilizes an Ubuntu 20 image.
+The Docker image is based on the OSRF ROS-Desktop-Full Kinetic environment, which utilizes an Ubuntu 20 image.

 The installation process is compatible with any version of Ubuntu and requires 3.6GB of disk space for the Docker image.
 Note that Windows and macOS are not supported.